ExpoSEJS/PLDI-Artifact/README.md

 ## Getting Started

-This section covers setting up an environment with ExpoSE as presented in our PLDI paper and ExpoSE as presented at SPIN 2017.
+In order to evaluate the contributions made in the paper we require two versions of ExpoSE, one including our modifications.
+This section covers setting up an environment with ExpoSE as presented in our PLDI paper and the original version.
 We provide both a VirtualBox image and installation script.
 The following instructions are for direct installation via the script.
 If using a virtual machine then skip to Virtual Machine Image heading in getting started.

 ### System Requirements